abhishek12m/RideBuff-Car-Wash/README.md

-# Car Wash - A Car washing Management service app
+# RideBuff - A Car washing Management service app

 ## Live Link
 Experience the app live: [Car Wash App](https://on-demand-car-wash-app.netlify.app/)

 ## Overview
-Car Wash offers a hassle-free solution for on-site car washing services, enabling users to book a professional wash at their convenience—be it at home, the office, or any preferred location.
+RideBuff offers a hassle-free solution for on-site car washing services, enabling users to book a professional wash at their convenience—be it at home, the office, or any preferred location.
 With a straightforward sign-up process and easy-to-use interface, users can schedule a wash, manage their car and payment details, and enjoy a clean car without any stress.

 ## Problem Statement
-Car Wash aims to provide a seamless and efficient platform for booking car wash services.
+RideBuff aims to provide a seamless and efficient platform for booking car wash services.
 The application includes:

 ### For Customers:
 - **Account Management**: Register, log in, and reset passwords via email.